 Our students often complete a research manuscript, internship, or both as their capstone project.
 These experiences prepare students for Ph.D. programs as well as careers in strength and conditioning, coaching, worksite wellness, hospital-based exercise prescription, and many more.

 Learn more about the Exercise Physiology program, including future paths for students, internships and volunteer experiences, and alignment with the American College of Sports Medicine.

-The Holbrook Laboratory allows for innovative research to be conducted by our faculty and students in our Exercise Physiology Master's degree program.
+The Dr. Viola Holbrook Exercise Physiology Center allows for innovative research to be conducted by our faculty and students in our Exercise Physiology Master's degree program.
 In addition, undergraduate students in our Exercise Science program utilize the lab for a variety of courses.